mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 some worlds by airborne drones, although lower-tech societies have to rely on daring climber-herdsmen.

 Cliffhangers form loose herds in the wild, generally using their difficult home environment for protection rather than any deliberate measures.
-They are capable of surviving on a minimal diet of very poor- quality vegetation for some time but animals that become weak or sick rarely survive long as a result of their dangerous habitat.
+They are capable of surviving on a minimal diet of very poor-quality vegetation for some time but animals that become weak or sick rarely survive long as a result of their dangerous habitat.

 Animal Hits Speed
 Cliffhanger 9 6m